impredicative/gec/README.md

 ## Roadmap
 * Add command `lock` to unmount all mounted repos.
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
+* Consider adding `install` command to install latest release of gec.
 * Consider rewriting using Golang.